Published 21 Dec 2021

 Bed bugs can easily enter homes by hitchhiking through luggage.
 When traveling, it is best to perform a thorough visual inspection of the room while keeping luggage away from the walls or the bed.
 Check pillows, bed sheets, mattresses, and furniture for bed bugs.
 If bugs are spotted, it is best to request a transfer to a room much farther because there is a good chance that adjacent and nearby rooms are infested as well.

-- Convert your existing bed bug report paper template into our digital format
+- Convert your existing bed bug inspection pdfs into our digital format

 - Perform bed bug inspections anytime, anywhere using your mobile device even while offline